noppefoxwolf/presentations/tryswift/note_en.md

 But, please note two things.
 Firstly, about import class or struct. swift will import all accessible methods and properties in class or struct.
-You can import methods and properties using `kind` limitedly what implemented in top-level.
+You can import methods and properties using `kind` limiting what is implemented in the top-level.
 Secondly, about overloaded functions.
 You cannot import them separately.